jhonDowe/blahdns/README.md

 * OpenNIC TLD

 ## Disclaimer
-* This is an experimental service, I'm not responsible for any down-time, be sure you have agree with our [POLICY](https://github.com/ookangzheng/blahdns/blob/master/README.md#policy) before start to use.
+* This is an experimental service, I'm not responsible for any down-time.
+* Be sure you have agree with our [POLICY](https://github.com/ookangzheng/blahdns/blob/master/README.md#policy) before start to use.
-* This service is for PERSONAL use, big traffic are not welcome.
+* This service is for PERSONAL use, huge traffic for PTR, ANY, SOA crawling are not welcome.
 * Donation are welcome.
 * Due to some reason, we will change IP randomly.